-A. Heritage Homes uses Progressive Property Inspections to do Energy Star Certification.
+A. Heritage Homes uses American Energy Advisors to do HERS Certification.
 They are an independent firm who specialized in HERS rating and Energy Star compliance.

 A. No. Energy Star certification and a 3-year heating/cooling guarantee are standard with all Heritage Homes. *Individual Home owners and Authorized Heritage Builders may elect not to participate in the Energy Star Program if they choose.

 A. YES!
-Each Heritage Home built in 2011 or later can receive a 3-year heating/cooling guarantee if they follow the complete Energy Star certification process.
+Each Heritage Home built in 2011 or later can receive a 1-year heating/cooling guarantee if they follow the complete Energy Star certification process.

-A. In addition to being the heartland’s premier builder of system built homes, Heritage also specializes in multifamily homes, and commercial buildings including banks, schools, offices, clinics, and restaurants.
+A. In addition to being the heartland’s premier home builder of system built homes, Heritage Homes also specializes in multifamily homes, and commercial buildings including banks, schools, offices, clinics, and restaurants.